Comcast/sheens/doc/by-example.md

 ## Example 5: Message routing

 A crew container can provide arbitrary message routing.
-For example, when `mcrew` receives a message that contains `"to":"turnstile"`, then the container will send that message _only_ to a machine with id `"turnstile"` (if such a machine exists in the crew).
+For example, when `siostd` receives a message that contains `"to":"turnstile"`, then the container will send that message _only_ to a machine with id `"turnstile"` (if such a machine exists in the crew).
 Using this behavior, a sender can send a message to a specified machine.
 By